harshjshah/QuadQuest/README.md

    - `validateAnswer` — accept attempt payload, check secret answers, calculate score, write score fields to `rooms/{roomId}/submissions/{uid}` (only via secure server-side writes), and return success + score to the client.

 6. Hosting & Deployment: configure firebase hosting in `firebase.json`.
 Deploy with your usual Firebase CLI workflow.

 ---

+## AI Assistance Log

+This project was built independently, with selective use of AI (ChatGPT) for guidance and code suggestions.
+Specific areas where AI was used:
+- Cloud Functions setup: Helped with structuring the base functions and deployment flow.
+- Firebase setup and integration: Guidance on initializing Firestore, authentication, and Firestore rules.
+- Deployment setup: Suggestions for deploying the frontend using Vercel and managing environment configurations.
+- Code review and debugging: Assistance in identifying logic issues, improving performance, and resolving Firebase-related errors.

+---